Driven by God’s Presence

 B. We have an advocate with the Father

 In fact, let me just give you a great verse out of Romans 8:33-34.
 Listen to these verses.
 Romans 8 is amazing, but listen to these verses.
 “Who will bring a charge against God elect?”
 “You tell me,” he says.
-“Hey, God is the one who justifies; who is the one who condemns?
-Christ Jesus is He who died, yes, rather who was raised, who is at the right hand of God, who also intercedes for us.
+“Hey, God is the one who justifies, who is the one who condemns?
+Christ Jesus is He who died, yes, rather who was raised and who is at the right hand of God, who also intercedes in our behalf, for us.”

-Listen to this one, 1 John 2:1, My little children, I am writing these things to you so that you may not sin.”
+Listen to this one, 1 John 2:1.
+“My little children, I am writing these things to you so that you may not sin.”
 Okay, now that is God’s heart right there.
-“I’m writing these things to you that you may not sin; and if anyone does sin, we have an Advocate with the Father, Jesus Christ the righteous; He Himself is the propitiation for our sins.”
+“I’m writing these things to you that you may not sin; and if anyone does sin, we have an advocate with the Father, Jesus Christ, the righteous, for He himself is the perpetuation for our sins.”
 That’s an amazing verse.
 Absolutely amazing.

 C. His presence gives power to purpose

-- It’s as though Moses was saying, “it’s not Your purpose in my life that drives me, I’m driven by your presence; that’s more important than anything else in my life.”
+It says though Moses is saying, “It’s not Your purpose in my life that drives me, I’m driven by Your presence.
+That’s more important than anything else in my life.”
 God promised a land flowing with milk and honey, and it says, Moses is essentially saying, “I don’t want the land unless you’re in it.

-I don’t want the milk, or the honey, or any other blessing unless you’re in the midst of it.
+I don’t want the milk, or the honey, or any other blessing unless You are in the midst of it.”

-How about Psalm 73:25-26, and then we add verse 28, “Whom have I in heaven but You?And besides You, I desire nothing on earth.My flesh and my heart may fail, but God is the strength of my heart and my portion forever.…As for me, the nearness of God is my good; I have made the Lord God my refuge.
+How about Psalm 73:25-26, and then we add verse 28, “Whom have I in heaven but You, LORD?
+Besides you, I desire nothing on this earth.
+Now, my flesh and my heart may fail, but God is the strength of my heart, and God is my portion forever.”
+Now, as for me, the nearness of God is my good.
+I have made the LORD God my refuge.
 It’s like that verse that says, “The name of the LORD is a high tower, the righteous run and are saved.”

 II.
 Desire More of God in Your Life